Banking on "Bank"

 And, unlike contemporary capers like "The Italian Job" or the "Ocean's" trilogy, the period element of "The Bank Job" makes it especially appealing, says writer Ian La Frenais.
 "It seems so old-fashioned, those days of tunneling through and robbing a bank.
 No one would think about doing that today.
 You'd just get yourself a BlackBerry and a Rottweiler and become a drug dealer."

-To learn more about "The Bank Job" and other movies, take a look at the links on the next page.
+To learn more about "The Bank Job" and other movies, take a look at the links below.